christophstrasen/PromiseKeeper/docs/WorldScanner_briefing.md

 When a scanner is enabled, its `initFn(router, config)` receives a router with the following surface:

 - `router.emitSquare(squareCtx)` / `router.emitRoom(roomCtx)` – dispatch a validated context to listeners.
 Throws if required fields are missing.
+- `router.buildSquareCtx(square, overrides?)` – returns a `SquareCtx` with derived identifiers (`squareId`, chunk coords, room fields).
+Optional `overrides` merge onto the result.
+- `router.buildRoomCtx(roomDef, overrides?)` – returns a `RoomCtx` with validated ids and building reference.

 Routers are per-scanner-instance; do not cache them globally.

-### Router internals
-- `router.buildSquareCtx(square, overrides?)` – private/internal function that returns a `SquareCtx` with derived identifiers (`squareId`, chunk coords, room fields).
-Optional `overrides` merge onto the result.
-- `router.buildRoomCtx(roomDef, overrides?)` – private/internal function that returns a `RoomCtx` with validated ids and building reference.
+Logging is left to the scanner (feel free to use `print`, `Events` helpers, or your own logger).

 ### Emitting Contexts (for scanner authors)